What To Do if 3 Siblings Own Property Together?

 You may have access to that level of wealth from another part of your inheritance, or you may be able to take out a mortgage on the house to generate cash to buy your siblings shares.

-If you don’t have $1.4 million available to buy out your siblings, you could also try and work out a payment plan with one or both of them, in which they hold a mortgage and you pay them back.
+If you don’t have $1.4 million available to buy siblings out of an inherited property, you could also try and work out a payment plan with one or both of them, in which they hold a mortgage and you pay them back.
 If you go this route, you will want to get an attorney involved to ensure that all contracts are correctly drafted and executed.

 If you aren’t able to buy out your siblings, the only remaining option you have is to convince them of the financial viability of keeping the property.